aakpat6/gs-style-guide/md/python.md

 ```

 #### List and Dictionary Comprehensions
 You should use list and dictionary comprehensions, *except* in the cases that using a comprehension lowers the readability of the code instead of improving it.
-A good rule of thumb is that a comprehension should fit easily in one line.
+A comprehension should fit easily in one line.
 If the comprehension gets too complicated to read easily, simply use `for` loops and construct the data structure yourself.

 Comprehensions are greatly preferred to using functional programming tools such as `map` and `filter`.